ivangfr/kubernetes-minikube-environment/README.md

 ## Shutdown Minikube

 The following command shuts down the `Minikube Virtual Machine`, but preserves all cluster state and data.
-Starting the cluster again will restore it to it’s previous state.
+Starting the cluster again will restore it to its previous state.
 ```
 minikube stop
 ```